 Financial insecurity is pervasive and often stymies nonprofits from fully and effectively serving their communities.
 Program participants have sought workforce development services to improve their income opportunities, but they often do so in the face of financial challenges, like issues with debt and poor credit scores.
 Few organizations have the expertise, support or resources to fully address their participants’ financial insecurity while also helping them obtain employment.
 The Clinic has created the financial security ecosystem, an approach designed to complement workforce development programs in order to build financial security at scale and improve the financial health of participants.

 Interested in bringing a Financial Security Ecosystem to your organization?
-To join our upcoming cohorts, please submit our RFP to email@example.com.
+To join our upcoming cohorts, please submit a Letter of Interest or reach out to firstname.lastname@example.org to learn more.

 First Year of Implementation (2018)